 MEDICAL DEVICES COMMITTEE

-Boston Scientific India Pvt.
+Stryker India Pvt.
 Ltd.

 The medical devices industry is estimated at USD 4.2 bn in 2014 and is expected to grow at a CAGR of 16% during 2014 – 2018.
 Medical devices play a crucial role in diagnosing and managing diseases, particularly non-communicable diseases, by allowing people to live longer, healthier and more productive lives.
 Medical devices form an extremely diverse product category, with over 14,000 different types ranging in complexity from wound dressings, adhesive bandages and syringes to pacemakers, prosthetics and MRI machines.